Jordan Devey

-Jordan Devey (born January 11, 1988) is an American former professional football player who was an offensive guard in the National Football League (NFL).
-He played college football for the Memphis Tigers and was signed as an undrafted free agent with the Baltimore Ravens.
-Devey also played for the New England Patriots, San Francisco 49ers, Kansas City Chiefs, and Oakland Raiders.
+Jordan Devey (January 11, 1988 – July 21, 2026) was an American professional football guard who played in the National Football League (NFL) for eight seasons.
+He played college football for the Memphis Tigers, receiving second-team All-C-USA honors in 2012.
+Devey began his NFL career in 2013 as an undrafted free agent with the New England Patriots, where he spent his first two seasons and was a member of the team that won Super Bowl XLIX.
+He also played for the San Francisco 49ers, Kansas City Chiefs, Oakland Raiders, and Buffalo Bills.